Siberian regionalism: Provisional Siberian Government

 On June 23, 1918, Vologodsky formed a new Provisional Siberian Government instead of the previously elected Government of Autonomous Siberia, which had virtually no influence and authority whatsoever.
 He took the chair and ministry of foreign affairs assisted by many of his former member ministers I.I.
 Serebrennikov, who again became the Minister of Supply, while I.A.
 Mikhailov was chosen to be the Minister of Finance and M.B.
 Shatilov – the Minister of Native Affairs.
 Colonel A.N.
 Grishin-Almazov was appointed Minister of Defence.

 Under the control of the regionalists, there was a short-term state formation, so-called "Siberian Republic".
 On July 11, 1918, the Provisional Siberian Government published the Declaration, declaring its authority over territory of Siberia, and restoration of the Russian state as the ultimate goal of the Siberian government.
 Decision on the status of Siberia was left to the future All-Russian and Siberian constituent assemblies.

-On November 3, 1918, the Provisional Siberian Government sacrificed own independence for the sake of consolidation of all possible forces to fight against the Bolsheviks.
-Thereby it merged with the Ufa Directory, forming Provisional All-Russian Government.
+On November 3, 1918, the Provisional Siberian Government merged with the Ufa Directory, forming a Provisional All-Russian Government.

 Modern movements

 In 2014, an artist, Artyom Loskutov, wrote in his blog about an idea to create a Siberian Republic within the Russian Federation and attempted to organize a mock demonstration called Monstration for Siberian federalisation to take place on August 17 in Novosibirsk.
 Russian authorities banned the march and attempted to censor media coverage about the event, citing a recently passed law against "calls to mass unrest, extremist activities or participation in illegal public events."
+Loskutov denies accusation of separatism.
 The purpose of the protest was to "ridicule the Kremlin's claimed hypocrisy in the annexation of Crimea by the Russian Federation and to raise the issue of Siberia's delayed development".
 He claimed that Western Siberia provides most of Russia's oil and gas, but the region gets very little benefit since the taxes go to Moscow.

+The Sibir Battalion, a unit in the Ukrainian International Legion, formed during the Russian invasion of Ukraine and claims to be fighting for the independence of minorities in Siberia, namely Yakuts and Buryats.
+The unit uses the flag of the 1918 provisional government.